 This list is not exclusive and any relevant professional development activity which can be justified and verified will be considered.
 CPD need not be restricted to hypno-psychotherapy, or closely related courses, but, in line with UKCP policy, will allow the individual to develop knowledge and competence in a variety of modalities, as well as supervision, teaching, research and management skills.
 The 50 hours of ‘other' CPD can be undertaken at any time during the five year cycle.

-Quinquennial Review Members will keep a full and clear record of all supervision and other professional development activities in a CPD Portfolio, which will be audited every five years.
+NRHP regulated non-UKCP registered members are required to keep a full and clear record of all supervision and 50 hours of other professional development activities in a CPD Portfolio, which will be audited every five years.
+They are also asked to submit a statement from their current supervisor confirming fulfilment of the required supervision.

 NB: Supervision is a discrete element.
 Neither self-therapy nor “pastoral care” should substitute for same.